mvolkmann/blog/src/ocaml.md

 They are not expressions, so they do not have a value.

 The following example binds three global identifiers.
-Note how double colons must be used to terminate several of the lines.
+Note how a double semicolon is used to terminate the assignments of global identifiers.

 In order to call a function that takes no arguments, such as `print_newline`, it must be "passed" the "unit" value `()`.